faisaltheparttimecoder/Oracle/README.md

-# Oracle
-General Oracle Administration Scripts
+This Repository contain some General Oracle Administration Scripts..